bgoonz/web-dev-notes-resource-site/2-content/REACT/react-docs/blog/2015-02-18-react-conf-roundup-2015.md

   <div class="skinny-col">
     <h3 style="margin-top:0"><a class="anchor" name="talk-hype"></a>Hype! <a class="hash-link" href="#talk-hype">#</a></h3>
     <p>
       <strong>Ryan Florence</strong> showed us how easy it is to transition from a career selling life insurance, to a burgeoning one as a software developer.
-All you have to do is to learn how to say “yes.”
+All you have to do is to learn how to say "yes."
     </p>
   </div>
   <div class="skinny-col">